flerlagekr/Utilities/README.md

 # Image Circle Crop
 Simple html page that will display an image and fit it to the size of your container, cropping the image as a circle.

-Pass three parameters to the url: width, height, and imageurl.
+Pass four parameters to the url: width, height, imageurl, and bgcolor (optional).
 In this case, width and height apply to the contaiiner and the image will size fit itself to that container.
-For example: https://flerlageapps.com/imagecircle.html?height=500&width=500&imageurl=https://flerlageapps.com/KenProfileSquare.png
+For example: https://flerlageapps.com/imagecircle.html?height=500&width=500&bgcolor=%23cfe9fe&imageurl=https://flerlageapps.com/KenProfileSquare.png

+You can specify a named color such as "white" or a hex color.
+When passing a hex color, be sure to encode the # as %23 as seen in the example above.
+When bgcolor is not included, it will use a transparent background.

 # Tweet Embedder
 Simple html page that will load a tweet in a way that is embeddable via simple URL (useful for Tableau).